Who we are

 Our social media accounts are run by a team of editors working within the regional teams supported by Hazel Hetherington and John Haskey.
 Our accounts are used to communicate Civil Service Local messages primarily for currently serving Civil Servants, but may be of general interest beyond.

 Editors may highlight content from other accounts, for example by commenting, liking or retweeting (depending on the platform) but this does not constitute any kind of endorsement.

 Editors may also decide to connect on networks or to follow other accounts.
 This also does not constitute an endorsement and requests will not influence actions.

 We regret that we may not be able to respond to all requests/messages/comments we receive via social media.
-On occasion we may respond generally to a number of questions at once rather than deal with each individually.
+On occasion, we may respond generally to a number of questions at once rather than deal with each individually.
 Freedom of Information requests directly relating to Civil Service Local should be made via the Corporate Team.